 This Contract contains the entire agreement between the Landlord and the Subrecipient.
 No changes in this Contract shall be made except in writing signed by both the Landlord and the Subrecipient.

-The Contract shall be interpreted and implemented in accordance with HUD requirements.
+The Contract shall be interpreted and implemented in accordance with HUD and IHCDA requirements.

 WARRANTY OF LEGAL CAPACITY AND CONDITION OF UNIT

-The Landlord warrants (1) the Unit is in decent, safe, and sanitary condition as defined in 24 CFR 576.403 (c) and that the Landlord has the legal right to lease the Unit covered by this Contract during the term of the lease.
+The Landlord warrants (1) that the Unit is in decent, safe, and sanitary condition as defined in 24 CFR 576.403 (c) and (2) that the Landlord has the legal right to lease the Unit covered by this Contract during the term of the lease.

 The Landlord certifies, by entering into this Contract, that neither it nor its principals are presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from entering into this Contract by any Federal department or agency or any agency or political subdivision of the State of Indiana.